The Latent Moderated Structural Equations (LMS) and the Quasi Maximum Likelihood (QML) approach

 #> Y 0.943 0.038 24.87 0.000

-endogenous and exogenous variable.
-When estimating more complicated
+interaction between an endogenous and exogenous variable.
+When

-number of nodes used for numerical integration.
-By default the number of
+recommended to increase the number of nodes used for numerical

 function.